 The umbrella that doesn’t open?
 The future of credit insurance

-Moderator: Deepesh Patel, Editorial Director, Trade Finance Global
+Moderated by Deepesh Patel, Editor, Trade Finance Global

 - Gary Lowe, global head, global credit insurance group, Standard Chartered,